hahutton/stor/README.md

 ## Core Features

-**stor** performs all data movement commands concurrently by breaking files/blobs into blocks which can be moved over https with multiple GETs or PUTs.
-The files/blobs are either chunked or stitched previous to PUTs or after GETs.
+**stor** performs all data movement commands concurrently by breaking files/blobs into blocks which can be moved over https with multiple PUTs.
+The files/blobs are chunked previous to PUTs.
 With sufficient bandwidth and memory moves can be maximized for available resources.
 Both parallelism and block size can be configured. **stor** retries http reqeusts on failure but does not store any state.

 **stor** breaks files/blobs into blocks which allow for parallel processing.
-The block size can be set in the .stor.yml configuration file.
-This parameter directly impacts memory usage and the upper bounds of a files size.
+The block size can be set in the .stor.yml configuration file as can the max_concurrency setting.
+These parameters directly impact memory usage and the upper bounds of a files size.